Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 If you know where the level name and the collectible's text come from, I'll give you a hug.

 **[TUTORIAL]**
-Teach the player about reducing vertical distance when launching by holding down the crouch button button before striking.
+Teach the player about reducing vertical height when launching by holding down the crouch button button before striking.

 **[CHALLENGE]**
 The challenge is about the timing of the strike when launching in between the tunnel of spikes.

+## Level 13
+Name: Deez Nuts -> WIP
+Author: Azka

+**[GENERAL]**
+This level is just isn't up the standard.
+It's too short, the collectible has no challenge to obtain, and it wastes so much space in the middle.
+The worst part is that this is the first level I find any violation to LDG.

+**[GUIDELINE VIOLATION]**
+LDG No. 5 has been violated by putting the win zone at the bottom.
+I have to redesigned this level completely by utilizing the wasted space more.

 ### Level 21
-Name
+Name:
+Author:

 **[GENERAL]**
 This level is painful to make as not only I have to make the proper spawner, I have

 **[CHALLENGE]**
+aaa